top of page

 This guide breaks down the key advantages, disadvantages, costs, buyer psychology, and when auctions work best—particularly for Melbourne sellers.

-How Does An Auction Sale Works? (in plain English)
+How Does An Auction Sale Work?

 1. Set method of sale (auction vs private sale vs EOI)